 3. Use phosphoric acid to create rust-resistant iron phosphate

 Another way to protect a welding table is by applying a solution with phosphoric acid on clean metal.
-This acid reacts with iron to create a black iron phosphate that offers excellent rust resistance.
+This acid reacts with iron to form a black iron phosphate that offers excellent rust resistance.

 You can apply 10-20% acid diluted in water with a painting brush or a spray bottle, leave it for a few minutes and wipe it with a clean rag.
 You always add the acid to the water, never the opposite.

 Phosphoric acid is considered weak, but you should always wear synthetic gloves and a face shield.

 Can You Paint a Welding Table?

 Paint is a classical way to prevent rust, but is it a good idea for a welding table?